clue/reactphp-socks/README.md

 See also the [fourth example](examples).

-Pending connection attempts can be canceled by canceling its pending promise as usual.
+Pending connection attempts can be cancelled by cancelling its pending promise as usual.

-> Also note how local DNS resolution is in fact entirely handled outside of this SOCKS client implementation.
+> Note how local DNS resolution is in fact entirely handled outside of this SOCKS client implementation.

 If you've explicitly set the client to SOCKS4 and stick to the default